madetech/handbook/guides/process/support/triage.md

 In Zendesk we use three ticket statuses:

-* Open: request is in play to be dealt with
+* New/Open: request is in play to be dealt with
 * Pending: request is awaiting input from customer
 * Closed: request has been successfully resolved